20131021-JLH-Fall-Scenes

 Credits 3

-America has always had a love/hate relationship to crime.
+America has always had a love/hate relationship to crime stories.
 After all, the United States arose through a violent revolution that surely would have been condemned as criminal if it had not succeeded.
-Nearly two hundred and fifty years later, the same citizens who list “crime” as their top social concern in surveys will spend hours online surreptitiously spiraling down true crime rabbit holes, will reward con men’s tall tales at the box office (and sometimes the voting booth), and will fall asleep binge-watching old episodes of The Sopranos at night.
+Two hundred and fifty years later, the same citizens who list “crime” as their top social concern in surveys will spend hours online surreptitiously spiraling down true crime rabbit holes on their laptops, will reward con artists’ tall tales at the box office (and sometimes at the voting booth), and will fall asleep binge-watching old episodes of The Sopranos in their beds.
 So why does this country fixate on crime?
 This class assumes that the reasons are neither merely personal nor universal.
-Rather it will ask students to examine the crime stories that Americans love, and the practices through which they love them, as indicators of patterns, shifts, and movements within the broader culture.
-With a primary focus on cinematic and literary forms, we’ll explore feature films, long-form television, novels, memoirs, graphic novels, songs, poems, and essays.
-Students will draw on what they learned in previous CC coursework to analyze the crime stories that embody and engage our common passions, anxieties, and beliefs.
+Rather, it will ask students to examine the crime stories that Americans love, and the practices through which they love them, as indicators of patterns, shifts, and movements within the broader culture.
+With a primary focus on cinematic and literary forms and feature films in particular, we’ll also consider novels, journalism, memoirs, graphic novels, songs, poems, and essays that highlight the histories and issues shaping America’s relationship to crime stories.
+The course fulfills Valparaiso University’s humanities-literature and cultural diversity requirements, and students will draw on what they learned in previous CC coursework to analyze the crime stories that embody and engage some of our common passions, anxieties, and beliefs.

 Credits 3